 Capacity market participants must notify the IESO of the specific day, hours and dispatch intervals for which they wish their performance to be assessed.
 This notification can be sent in the form of an email to capacity.auction@ieso.ca with the subject heading “Capacity Auction Capacity Test: Participant Name, Obligation ID”, and must be sent by the following due date:

-For capacity dispatchable load resources, capacity generation resources, physical hourly demand response resources, and capacity storage resources, no later than five business days after the end of the testing window,
+For capacity dispatchable load resources, capacity generation resources, physical hourly demand response resources, system-backed capacity import resources, and capacity storage resources, no later than five business days after the end of the testing window,

 For virtual hourly demand response resources, no later than the measurement data submission deadline associated with the month in which the capacity auction capacity test was conducted, as outlined in section 5.3.3.